guillemontecinos/itp_fall_2018_animation/blog.md

 The post-shooting consisted in editing the video and adding sound to the crowd and the characters.
 We recorded gibberish sounds for the characters voices and used open sound effects for the crowd, the fight sounds and the boxing bell.
 The final result of this work can be seen following the next link.

 [![](https://github.com/guillemontecinos/itp_fall_2018_animation/blob/master/week_1/WWLED5.jpg)](https://player.vimeo.com/video/298285612)

+## Week 2 - Storyboard development and assets creation
+For week 2 we were committed to work in groups to develop a storyboard for a 1-3 minutes animation in AfterFX.
+For this I worked with Mingna Li and Nianqi Zhang